RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/cybersec-intro.md

 Finally, there have been big pushes in recent years to move away from the C programming language.
 Even the [White House](https://www.whitehouse.gov/wp-content/uploads/2024/02/Final-ONCD-Technical-Report.pdf) and several [US agencies](https://www.techradar.com/pro/us-government-wants-businesses-to-stop-using-c-and-c) have started asking developers to migrate from C and C++.
 All roboticists know that C is a major tool of the trade, with pretty much all embedded devices being programmed in that language.
 C++ is also very common, especially in production software and ROS packages.

 Most of the concern about C and C++ regards their [memory safety](https://en.wikipedia.org/wiki/Memory_safety).
 Part of what makes these languages powerful and dangerous at the same time is how lax they are when letting programmers access memory.
 In C, for example, especially in embedded development, it is very common to work with memory addresses directly.
-Neither C nor C++ provide any memory safety guarantees.
+Neither C nor C++ provides any memory safety guarantees.

 These safety problems can result in runtime issues, such as reading garbage from the wrong memory location, dereferencing null pointers and dangling pointers.
 Some of these errors can also lead to very well-known exploits, such as buffer overflows.